alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_node_js.md

 ###PostgreSQL setup with Node.js

-If your app depends on [backing services](/#deploying-services) such as PostgreSQL, it will need to parse the `VCAP_SERVICES` environment variable to get required details, such as service URLs and credentials.
+If your app depends on a backing service such as PostgreSQL, it will need to parse the `VCAP_SERVICES` environment variable to get required details, such as service URLs and credentials.

-You must create the service and bind it to your Node.js app as described in the [Deploying Services](/#deploying-services) section.
+You must create the service and bind it to your Node.js app as described in the [Deploy a backing service](/#deploy-a-backing-service) section.

 You can use the [cfenv](https://www.npmjs.com/package/cfenv) module to assist with parsing the environment variables.